zdk/rm-safely/README.md

 Regarding the normal bahaviour of unix alias,

 - Please keep in mind, _the rm-safely alias is available in current user only_.

+If you want to make it available in other users too, you have few options like so:

+1. Make sure you install in each user you need to have alias available.

-- So please always use `sudo -s` to switch to root user, then run `rm` in the next step.
+2. Always use `sudo -s` to switch to root or another, then run `rm` in the next step as a good habit anyway.